 - Demonstrate the motivation and potential for effective long-term civic engagement

-- Are members of the class of 2022 or 2023 (UConn gives preference to sophomores in this competition)
+- Are members of the class of 2024 or 2025 (note: UConn gives preference to sophomores in this competition)

 The Newman Civic Fellowship does not carry a monetary award.
 However, ONSF and UConn promote this Fellowship because we support Campus Compact’s broader mission of building democracy through civic education and community development.
 The Fellowship affords our students the opportunity to be a part of a vibrant network of like-minded young people and to participate in the annual Convening of Fellows at the Edward M. Kennedy Institute on the U.S. Senate in Boston each spring.
 UConn is committed to providing support to offset costs associated with travel to and from the annual convention for Fellows for whom such a trip would impose an undue financial burden.

-To apply for nomination for the 2021 fellowship, please complete the form below before the internal application deadline of January 12, 2021 at 4:00PM.
+To apply for nomination for the 2023 fellowship, please complete the form below before the internal application the new deadline of February 5, 2023 at 11:59PM.

 Biographies of recent UConn Newman Civic Fellowship Recipients: